OmarMongy/Sequential_8x8_multiplier/README.md

 # Sequential_8x8_multiplier

-The 8x8 Bit Sequential Multiplier is a Verilog design that implements an 8x8 bit multiplier using a sequential approach.
+The Sequential 8x8 Multiplier is a Verilog design that implements an 8x8 bit multiplier using a sequential approach.
 This project aims to provide an efficient and modular solution for performing multiplication operations on 8-bit operands, resulting in a 16-bit product.
 The design supports various features, including multi-cycle computation, output signaling, and efficient pin utilization.

 ## Sequential Multiplier Specification